davidmoten/hilbert-curve/README.md

 c.point(index, x);
 ```

+Benchmarks indicate that throughput is increased about 25% using this method.

 ### Render a curve

 To render a curve (for 2 dimensions only) to a PNG of 800x800 pixels: